shopperlabs/shopper/README.md

 php artisan shopper:install
 ```

-The best place to learn Shopper is by [reading the documentation](https://docs.laravelshopper.io), [watching some screencasts](https://docs.laravelshopper.io/screencasts) or following some tutorials.
+The best place to learn Shopper is by [reading the documentation](https://laravelshopper.dev) or following some tutorials.

 ## Foundation library